Danite/NBN23-React-JSX-Flow-style-guide/README.md

       }

       static defaultProps = {
-        text: "This si a text"
+        text: "This is a text"
       }

       render() {